-However, the very big vessel was very well subdivided and survived three or four compartments up-flooding with positive, remaining both buoyancy and stability, one reason being that most double bottom compartments were not damaged or flooded.
+However, the very big vessel was very well subdivided and survived three compartments up-flooding with positive, remaining both buoyancy and stability, one reason being that most double bottom compartments were not damaged or flooded.
 But apparently a serious mistake had been done: to fit watertight doors in the bulkheads.

 The Costa Concordia has several sisterships and it is probable that they are also incorrectly designed and operated.
 A competent ship owner should of course immediately improve procedures on those and similar ships.